How will COVID-19 affect in-person summer programs?

 I am a home schooled student, can I still apply?

 We welcome home schooled students into our programs.
 We ask that your teacher recommendation be completed by an individual who can speak to your academic abilities, and is preferably not the parent.
-If you have done any study elsewhere, (taken courses at a local college, music lessons, etc.) that instructor or tutor would be a good source for a recommendation.
+If you have done any study elsewhere, that instructor or tutor would be a good source for a recommendation.
 We're looking specifically for someone who can comment on your level of maturity as well as your academic and personal abilities.

 Will attending one of these programs help me get into WashU for undergraduate studies?

 It is important to note that acceptance into one of our programs does not guarantee acceptance into WashU.
-We do send a list of students who successfully completed our programs to the admissions office at the end of each summer, and your participation is noted in your admission file.
+We do send a list of students who successfully completed our programs to the admissions office at the end of each summer, and participation is noted in admission files.

-For more information on program fees, scholarships, deposit, and cancellation policy please visit Fees and Scholarships.
+For more information on program fees, scholarships, and cancellation policy please visit Fees and Scholarships.

 Do you offer scholarship assistance?